NT COGSO influences the direction of public education for the benefit of our students.

 The Executive may invite an additional three (3) persons who the Executive considers to have special qualifications, knowledge or experience which will be able to assist the Executive in the exercise and performance of its functions by giving of information or advice, to be a member of Executive.

-Our office is based in Darwin and comprises of an Executive Officer, an Executive Assistant and Governance, Mentoring and Training Officers.
+Our office is based in Darwin and comprises of an Executive Officer, an Executive Coordinator and Governance, Mentoring and Training Officers.

 Our Executive Officer is responsible for the implementation and achievement of NT COGSO’s Strategic Plan, managing staff, and physical and financial assets of the organisation.
 The Executive Officer also has charge of the overall direction of corporate planning, budget activities and external relations.